mercredi 26 octobre 2016

 Search Engine Market Share in China

-With 688 million Internet users and growing, China has to expand a compelling market for Western companies globally on itself.
 What makes it even more tempting this market is the number of Chinese Internet users is growing at a rate that far exceeds that of most countries, talking on the market for the company growth potential.
 Despite the incredible potential, China is a unique market, and many companies lack the knowledge and expertise required in online marketing in China to succeed.
 In fact, most marketers have no idea where to start.
 As digital marketing agency international services, we often recommend our customers to start using the search engine.
 It is the ideal introduction to start site to gain visibility and traction in a new market.

 The aim of this article is an idea of B2B marketers why search engine marketing in China is important to give, and why Chinese search engines differ from Google or Bing or other Western search engines.